mjlaufer/node-postgres-starter/README.md

 `docker run -p 5000:80 IMAGE [COMMAND]` : Run a command in a new container; publish the container’s port(s) to the host (i.e., bind port 80 of the container to port 5000 of the host).

----

-## Docker Compose Reference

-`docker-compose up -d` : Build and start containers in detached mode (i.e., in the background).

-`docker-compose up --build` : Build images, and then start containers.

-`docker-compose down` : Stop containers; remove containers, networks, volumes, and images created by `up`.